nextcloud/news/docs/developer.md

 Now you can basically use the news app and test any changes you make on your local development environment.
 Check out the `appinfo/routes.php` file and `lib/controller/` directory for details on API controllers.
 Or check out `package.json` for npm scripts and the `src/` directory for the front end Vue Application.

+## Alternative Developer setup
+With [PR 2670](https://github.com/nextcloud/news/pull/2670) new options to create a development environment were added.

+See the README in the docker directory.

+There is also a nix-shell config and zellij layout prepared.

+If you have issues with the setup create a [new discussion](https://github.com/nextcloud/news/discussions).

 ### Frontend Tips/Organization

 - We use the Nextcloud Vue component library for most of the form controls and navigation